Mobile Development Kit (formerly SAP Enterprise App Modeler)

 - Cloud Platform mobile services

-SEAM application development is Web based via the SEAM editor, a plug-in for Web IDE.
+Application development is Web based via the Mobile Development Kit editor, a plug-in for Web IDE.
 The plug-in will be available with standard WebIDE and simply needs to be enabled.
 (Due to the name change, the initial release will still have the plug-in labeled as SEAM).

-The SEAM plugin leverages the templates and wizards available in Web IDE, and adds a page editor, additional wizards, drag and drop UI elements, and app templates used to define the application.
-Once the application has been enhanced or developed, the definitions are published via an application metadata file that is imported into the App Update component of mobile services (which provides Lifecycle Management for the SEAM Metadata).
+The Mobile Development Kit plugin leverages the templates and wizards available in Web IDE, and adds a page editor, additional wizards, drag and drop UI elements, and app templates used to define the application.
+Once the application has been enhanced or developed, the definitions are published via an application metadata file that is imported into the App Update component of mobile services (which provides Lifecycle Management for the Metadata).

-SEAM is extensible to meet specific customer business requirements.
-Custom controls can be developed in Swift or Objective C (or later Java for Android), and brought into the Editor for consumption.
-An good example is the Map control that is currently being developed for Asset Manager.
+Mobile Development Kit is extensible to meet specific customer business requirements.
+Custom controls can be developed in Swift and brought into the Editor for consumption.
+A good example is the Map control that was developed for Asset Manager.

-The SEAM client is a native player that runs on the device.
+The Mobile Development Kit client is a native application that runs on the device.
 It provides a metadata framework that takes the business logic, business objects and the user interface and renders it at runtime.
 (This runs very efficiently since NativeScript makes this a native experience).
-The client can run applications either online and offline and in a later release will be able to access mobile qualities such as the camera, contact list, messaging, geolocation, etc.
+The client can run applications either online and offline and can attach pictures from the camera or the device photo library.